ggrammar/100slices.pizza/posts/mello_yello.md

    - Order and solder my own board through Eagle, and see if it sounds the same.
    - De-solder and re-solder the whole circuit, to make sure I understand it.
    - Solder additional components on, to change the noise.

+[23 April 2020]
+Aha!
+Those switches are 2P2T and 3P2T switches.
+It doesn't change much, but at least I can draw them correctly in the schematic now.